-If all youíre looking for is a quality stainless cookware for induction cooktop, why donít pick the good multi-ply pots and pans that are specially made for induction-friendly?
+If all youíre looking for is a good stainless cookware for induction cooktop, why donít pick some multi-ply pots and pans that are specially made for induction-friendly?
 The bargain price is the bonus.

 Another outstanding point, the Whole-Clad heats up very quickly.
 It requires less and lower temperature for perfectly cooking since itís designed for induction cooking and energy saves.
 The plane bottoms of the pots and pans fit contact flatly with the electric stoves, no roomy areas.
 Also, it retains heat well and evenly like other quality of stainless cookware.

 The handles are well ergonomic designed.
 Most users are pleased for thick and handy stainless grips which easily allow pouring or moving around.
 The good rims of the pots let pouring comfortably with no drips.
 All cost you under $200 (for retail price), really brilliant choice.
 We love the feel like premium gear---thick, full-weight, sturdy and well-made, absolutely not junky.
 More, itís look shiny and beautiful.
 For more storage-saving, it can be nested well if need.
 The 10-pieces set is appropriate for standard cuisines.